 Prof. Richards was elected to the Executive Board of the European Professional Association for Transgender Health (EPATH); and is a current Board-Member-at-Large of the World Professional Association for Transgender Health (WPATH).
 Prior to becoming a board member herself, she was selected by the executive board of the WPATH to be Lead Chapter Author for Adult Assessment in the Standards of Care Version 8 (SoC v8) revision.
-She also represents the East Midlands to NHS England’s Clinical Reference Group (CRG) on Gender Identity Services; and is listed as an expert in gender diversity by the BPS on the Gender Diversity Specialist Register (whose criteria she co-drafted).
+She is listed as an expert in gender diversity by the BPS on the Gender Diversity Specialist Register (whose criteria she co-drafted).
 She is one of the few psychologists recognised by HM Courts and Tribunals Service as a Specialist in the field of Gender Dysphoria, thus allowing her to prepare medical reports for the Gender Recognition Panel.

 Pronouns: She Her, Hers (Pretty much…).